-Beeharry, N., Chambers, J.A., Faragher, R.G.A., Garnett, K.E. and Green, I.C.
-(2004) Analysis of cytokine-induced NO-dependent apoptosis using RNA interference or inhibition by 1400W Nitric oxide: biology and chemistry, 10 (2). pp. 112-118.
+Beeharry, N., Chambers, J.A., Faragher, Richard, Garnett, K.E. and Green, I.C.
+(2004) Analysis of cytokine-induced NO-dependent apoptosis using RNA interference or inhibition by 1400W Nitric Oxide: Biology and Chemistry, 10 (2). pp. 112-118.
 ISSN 1089-8611Full text not available from this repository.

 RNA interference has been used to silence gene expression and evaluate the contribution of a gene product to cell function.
 Here, we investigated conditions under which expression of an inducible protein, nitric oxide synthase 2 (NOS2), is decreased by RNA interference.
 Cytokine treatment of insulin-producing RINm5F cells results in NOS2 induction and cell death.
 Conditions used here favoured cytokine-induced apoptosis, for the first time—rather than necrosis, previously recorded.
 In RINm5F cells, transfected with NOS2-specific small interfering RNA followed by a 12 h exposure to cytokines, there was a significant reduction in NOS2 protein, nitrite, and apoptosis.
 There were no changes in these three parameters when experiments were carried out with unrelated vimentin siRNA.
 To interpret the NOS2-siRNA result further, we compared it with complete pharmacological inhibition of nitric oxide (NO) production by the NOS2 competitive inhibitor, 1400W, which lowered apoptosis by only 50% in the RINm5F cells.
 We conclude that the use of NOS2-specific siRNA has resulted in the subsequent lowering of expression of a cytokine-inducible protein whose function can be quantified. siRNA results have compared favourably with use of a pharmacological inhibitor of NOS2, in revealing the subtle, partial contribution of cytokine-induced NO to apoptosis induction in these insulin-producing cells.